MarkBuffalo/sacagawea/README.md

 ## Web Driver Engine Selection

 You can use either Chrome or Firefox.
-Firefox is the default web driver, so if you want to use chrome you can choose like so:
+Chrome is the default web driver, so if you want to use firefox you can choose like so:

  ```
-$ ./sacagawea.py -c 10.1.0.0/16 -b chrome
+$ ./sacagawea.py -c 10.1.0.0/16 -b firefox
  ```
+ However, we recommend chrome as GeckoDriver doesn't work very well.

 ## Parameters